caiobegotti/docker-registry-charm/docker-registry/README.markdown

 # docker-registry-charm
-Docker registry charm for Juju, to be used with the Canonical Distribution of Kubernetes (CDK):
+Docker registry charm for Juju, to be used with the Canonical Distribution of Kubernetes (CDK) on Ubuntu Xenial:

 Build the charm (until it is published to the charm store) with: